It’s your show.

 - Anchor – The corner that you shrink to or expand from when you change the size of your presentation camera.

-- Mask – Effects applied to your camera that make only a portion of your head and body visible.
-In mmhmm, you can select from several mask options, which can be useful to isolate your face from the rest of your body and background.
+- Frame – Effects applied to your camera that make only a portion of your head and body visible.
+In mmhmm, you can select from several Frame options, which can be useful to isolate your face from the rest of your body and background as well as showcase your actual background while presenting slides

 - Opacity – In mmhmm, you can be transparent (the background shows through your image) or opaque (normal, like the solid you really are) or anything in between.
 Make it easier for people to focus on your slides by fading your image into the background.